Virsa Singh Valtoha

-Virsa Singh Valtoha is an Indian politician and belongs to Shiromani Akali Dal party.
+Virsa Singh Valtoha is a former militant and Indian politician and belongs to Shiromani Akali Dal party.
 He is a former member of the Punjab Legislative Assembly who represented Khem Karan.

-He was former Chief spokesperson of Shiromani Akali Dal and also served as District President of the party.
+He was former Chief spokesperson of Shiromani Akali Dal and also served as District President of the party.On 15 of October 2024 jathedaar of akaal takt given order to expel him from party for putting wrong delegations on jathedaar for being connected to center party.

 Family

 His father's name is Sohan Singh.
 Virsa Singh Valtoha's son's name is Mr. Gauravdeep Singh, who is advocate at Punjab And Haryana High Court.
 He is also the president of SOI (Student Organization Of India) from Majha Zone (Punjab).

 Political career

+Valtoha first became involved in the All India Sikh Student Federation during the time of Sant Jarnail Singh Bhindranwale.
+During this period he was allegedly behind multiple killings and bomb blasts.
 Valtoha was elected to the Punjab Legislative Assembly from the Valtoha constituency in 2007.
 During the 2012 Punjab election, Valtoha constituency underwent boundary delimitation.
 Valtoha then successfully contested the Punjab Assembly seat from Khem Karan.